14 Reasons to use G Suite

-I used to set up emails on same servers as the website, I have learned that is not the best solution for customers.
-Some choose Microsoft Office 365, others go with G Suite – which is the option I recommend for lots of reasons.
+I used to set up emails using the same server as the website, I have since learned that is not the best solution.
+A better choice is Microsoft Office 365 or G Suite – which is the option I recommend for lots of reasons.

 Let’s say you’ve been using free Gmail accounts for your business communications.
 Maybe your employees may even be using assorted Yahoo Mail and cable company email addresses for business purposes.
 But your business is growing and you want to start to use more professional looking email with your website domain.